SamBaRufus/jamfutil/README.md

 # jamfutil

-Utility for updating Patch Management in JSS
+Utility for updating Patch Management in JSS natively in Python
-Python 3 experimentation

 This is a util for maintaining Jamf Pro via command-line

-# A work in progress
+# A Work in Progress

 This library is nowhere near finished, I submitted it to allow a colleague to help with its development.